Twsouza/microservices-weather-api/README.md

 ## Overview

+- **Service A**: Accepts a CEP via POST, validates the input, and forwards valid requests to Service B.
 - **Service B**: Retrieves the city for a given CEP using the viaCEP API, fetches temperature data using the WeatherAPI, and returns the data in Celsius, Fahrenheit, and Kelvin.

 ## Requirements